tiffythinhdang/open_kitchen/README.md

   ```

 - Users can filter through these options by price, cuisine, and average rating.\
   _This is accomplished through changing the state in the frontend without having to re-query the database.
-Frontend code is as below:_
+Frontend code to filter is as below:_
   ```
   class Search extends React.Component {
     constructor(props) {